FOOD-SLEEP-ACTIVITY = A HEALTHY KID

 Medical reports show that about 18% of the population is prone to sleepwalking.
 It is more common in children than in adolescents and adults.
 Boys are more likely to sleepwalk than girls.
 The highest prevalence of sleepwalking was 16.7% at age 11 to 12 years of age.
 Sleepwalking can have a genetic tendency.

 Sleepwalking that starts at an early age, generally disappears as the child gets older.
 If the child outgrows the sleepwalking the age that it ended was approximately 13.8 years old.
 If the child begins to sleepwalk at the age of 9 or older, it often lasts into adulthood.

-child sleepwalks, he or she may walk or do other things and not remember them
+sleepwalks, he or she may walk or do other things and not remember them the

-the next day.
-Your child may sit up in bed and rub his or her eyes or fumble
+next day.
+Your child may sit up in bed and rub his or her eyes or fumble with

-with clothes.
+clothes.
 The child may get out of bed and walk around the room.
-The
+The child may

-child may look dazed, and his or her movements may be clumsy.
-When you talk
+look dazed, and his or her movements may be clumsy.
+When you talk to your

 When you find your child sleepwalking, gently guide your child back to bed.
 Do not yell or make loud noises to wake your child up, and do not shake your child.
 Do not make your child feel ashamed about sleepwalking.